GiuseppeFitzsimmons/CrockStack/README.md

 * It only implements three resource types: Lambda, Gateway and Layers (I’ll be adding DynamoDb and CustomAuthorizers next, and I'm open to suggestions)
 * It only supports the !Ref function (more are pending shortly)

+CrockStack is a work in progress and it's not by any means intended as a full replacement for SAM start-local, so please manage your expectations accordingly.

 ## Usage ##

     npm install crockstack